manish-mkr/openerp-country/doc/country.rst

 ========
 Country
 ========
+The **Country and Subdivision** module facilitates the users to define their location to the best possible precision of subdivisions, wherein subdivisions can refer to states, counties, federal states etc.

 *OpenERP* provides the list of countries and currencies.
 But it does not provide the list of States/Country/Subdivisions.